ENCCS/julia-for-hpda/content/guide.rst

 This lesson uses the VSCode environment as it is the preferred IDE by Julia developers and has a powerful language extension for Julia.

-The prerequisite lesson
+The prerequisite
-`introductory Julia lesson <https://enccs.github.io/julia-intro/>`__ has an introductory hands-on episode "Special features of Julia" where only the Julia REPL is used.
+`introductory Julia lesson <https://enccs.github.io/julia-intro/>`__ has an initial hands-on episode "Special features of Julia" where only the Julia REPL is used.
 This makes learners comfortable with the REPL before moving on to the more complicated environment in VSCode.